marioy47/learn-strauss/README.md

 ## Creating the working files

+- Include an external library for testing

 ```bash
 composer require splitbrain/php-cli
 ```

-- A class to autload
+- Use some classes of the package in the `Mario` class

 ```php
 <?php // src/Model;